-Travel writer Richard Tulloch has been to his fair share of great cities, but none have tempted him to cut his ties with his home town of Sydney.
-In this edition of The Juice he distills the best of his home town for you to enjoy…
+Travel writer Richard Tulloch has been to his fair share of great cities, but none have tempted him to cut his ties with his native Sydney.
+In our latest Long Weekend guide he distils the best of his home town for you to enjoy…

 Australians who don’t live in Sydney are jealous.
 Melbourne people in particular enjoy niggling their northern neighbours.
 The Emerald City is a flashy, superficial town, they say.
 Lucky it’s got a sparkling harbour and brilliant surf beaches, because apart from that… okay, the weather’s sometimes good and yeah, yeah, there are those Blue Mountains… but apart from that Sydney just rests on its geographic laurels and pours itself a self-congratulatory beer.
 And BTW, that Opera House looks like a nest of copulating turtles.